logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 Your Metrics account trial will be available for 2 weeks.
 Afterward, you'll need to purchase a Metrics plan to continue using your Service Performance Monitoring dashboard.
 {:.info-box.note}

 If you have an active Metrics plan, the Service Performance Monitoring dashboard will try to allocate data from your existing plan.
-It requires a minimum of 1,000 available UTS in your Metrics plan to run and will try and allocate up to 5,000 UTS.
-After completing the setup process, you can change this setting and re-adjust your data allocation by navigating to the **[Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.
+It requires a **minimum of 1,000 available UTS** in your Metrics plan to run and will try and allocate **up to 5,000 UTS**.

+Once setup is complete, you can change and re-adjust your data allocation by navigating to the **[Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.

-If you don't have enough UTS available, you'll need to **re-allocate** or **add additional UTS** to your account, which you can do on the **[Manage account](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.
+If you don't have enough UTS available in your existing Metrics account, you'll need to **re-allocate** or **add additional UTS** to your account, which you can do on the **[Manage account](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.

 #### Configure and ship your data